Ndivho-Mutavhatsindi/Machine-learning/README.md

 # Machine-learning
 ---

-This repository contains my solutions to machine learning assignments for the **ITMLA DV.2023.C6T1D0** course.
+This repository contains my solutions to machine learning assignments for the **ITMLA which is a machine learning** course.
 The work covers **data preprocessing, model training, and evaluation** using Python and popular ML libraries.

 ---